Friends Of Third Creek

 Current Events

 Most do not know this, but 3rd Creek loses most of its summer water to the ranching world in Washoe Valley.
-This is based on water claims as old as 1908, but according to the Nevada Division of Water Resources; the diversion authorization was verified in 1977.
+This is based on water claims as old as 1887; according to the Nevada Division of Water Resources; the diversion authorization of Third Creek was verified in a 1977 court.

-Here is the deal: Franktown water company from "Spring (?) through October 31st has the right to divert our North shore water from Ginny Lake, several substantial artesian springs, and 3rd Creek to Washoe Valley.
-Our volunteer monitors have observed several violations: Ginny Lake the "seasonal dam" is not removed.
-Several large perinial artesian outflows are likewise NEVER returned to their natural paths and Lake Tahoe.
+Here is the deal: Franktown water company from "Spring ~June 1st through October 31st diverts North Shore water from Ginny Lake, and the main fork with their several substantial artesian springs, to Washoe Valley.
+Our volunteer monitors have observed several violations: Ginny Lake the "seasonal dam" is not removed seasonally.
+Several large perinial artesian outflows are likewise NEVER returned to their natural paths to Lake Tahoe.

 Call Nevada Division Of Water Resources: 775-684-2800 Mr. Shell is aware of these AVs (alleged violations)